Ecotrust/madrona-priorities/data_prep.md

     with web mapping systems.
 If you need area, you should calculate that as an attribute field in an equal area projection before this step.
     From ArcGIS, use the projection named `WGS_1984_Web_Mercator_Auxiliary_Sphere`.
+    Use `EPSG: 3857` with proj.
+For example, the `ogr2ogr` the command would be:
+        `ogr2ogr -t_srs epsg:3857 planning_units_mercator.shp planning_units.shp planning_units`

 - For performance purposes, it can help to simplify the layer to reduce vertices.
+    It is highly recomended to simplify AFTER necessary changes to the attribute table are completed.
     Make sure that the simplification technique maintains topology (i.e. doesnt leave gaps between polygons).
     ArcGIS uses a `RESOLVE_ERRORS` flag in the `Simplify Polygon` tool.
-    The NPLCC data is simplified to 2100meters to smooth out the 2km raster artifacts.
+    The NPLCC data is simplified to a tolerance of 2100 meters to smooth out the 2km raster artifacts.

 ## Metadata
 - Complete the xls metadata file describing the dataset: